BBj-Plugins/BBjImageManager/README.md

 **Note**

-- You can not drag the **add**.
+- You can not drag the **add** button.
 - You can only select .png, .jpg and .jfif
 - While the open dialog is active the main window is disabled.
 - The open dialog will remember your last location and you will start there next time you open it.
 - You can even select multiple images.
-- If you choose one or more images the **add** icon will moove behind the last image.
+- If you choose one or more images the **add** button will moove behind the last image.
-- If the maximum of 15 images is reached the **add** will dissapear and come back if there are less then 15.
+- If the maximum of 15 images is reached the **add** button will dissapear and come back if there are less then 15.
 - The dialog can also be closed with the **esc** key.

  ### The Popup menu
 If you left click on a button a popup menu will apear.
-The popup menu has 2 options
+The popup menu has 2 options:

 1. open

-	Will open an open dialog, rules are the same as for the one on **add** button.
+	Will open an open dialog, rules are the same as for the one on the **add** button.
 2. save